parkpow/platerec-documentation/source/includes/_countries.md

 The column **Prediction** indicates if the region is supported by our region classification predictor (field `results/region/code`).

 <aside class="warn">
-  Some countries are only supported with the on-premise SDK.
+  Some countries are only supported with the <b>on-premise SDK</b>.
 They include Thailand (detects Thai characters) and Germany/Austria (identifies umlauts, space gaps), Japan and Egypt.
-See all the [countries specific Snapshot SDK](https://guides.platerecognizer.com/docs/snapshot/manual-install/#list-of-docker-images) and [Stream](https://guides.platerecognizer.com/docs/stream/manual-install/#list-of-docker-images).
+  See all the <a href="https://guides.platerecognizer.com/docs/snapshot/manual-install/#list-of-docker-images">countries specific Snapshot SDK</a> and <a href="https://guides.platerecognizer.com/docs/stream/manual-install/#list-of-docker-images">Stream</a>.
 </aside>

 ## Country Codes